chaosotter/basic-games/games/99'er Magazine/1981-05/Fractions/README.txt

-[Note: This program does not run in TI Extended BASIC because of the character range it attempts to redefine, and it is too large to run in TI BASIC on a disk system.]
+[Note: This program does not run in TI Extended BASIC because of the character range it attempts to redefine, and it is too large to run in TI BASIC on a disk system.

+The original game is in the file "original.bas"; "game.bas" contains an optimized smaller version.
+Even so, it may be necessary to claim more memory by running "CALL FILES(0)" and "NEW" before loading.]

 FRACTIONS